Mattia97-pappa/vending-machine/README.md

-# Vending Machine Simulator 🥤
+# Simulazione Macchinetta Automatica  🥤

-Lenguage: Italian 🇮🇹

 How to download: